Summary

-If you procure Microsoft software and cloud services, you've probably heard of the Microsoft Cloud Solution Provider program – CSP.
+If you procure Microsoft software and cloud services, you cannot avoid mentions of the Microsoft Cloud Solution Provider program, or CSP.
 But what is it?
-And how can it benefit you as an end-user, not a reseller or a Microsoft Partner?
+And how can it benefit you as an end-user, not a reseller, nor a Microsoft Partner?

-• Let's begin with the basics of Microsoft CSP program, how it works, and what products are available.
+Let's begin with the basics of the Microsoft CSP program: how it works and which products are available.

-• And, of course, we'll cover the topics of discounts and migration from an Enterprise Agreement.
+And, of course, we'll cover discounts and migration from an Enterprise Agreement.

 What is CSP?

-CSP is a licensing agreement that Microsoft introduced in 2015 to allow you to procure Microsoft cloud services and software licenses directly from Microsoft partners, who often bundle them with their services.
-That was the core idea, so you don't simply buy licences and cloud – you purchase tailored IT services with licenses included.
+CSP is a licensing programme that Microsoft introduced in 2015 to allow you to procure Microsoft cloud services and software licences directly from Microsoft partners, who often bundle them with their services.
+That was the core idea: you don't simply buy licences and cloud.
+You purchase tailored IT services with licences included.

 Products and services in CSP include Microsoft 365 (ex-Office 365), Microsoft Azure, and a subset of server and desktop licences.

-With CSP, Microsoft modernised your customer experience.
-CSP is a relationship between you and Microsoft with a skilled partner in between.
-The partner will manage the subscription for you, which gives them more control over your customer experience and how you are billed but provides you with one point of contact for all your needs – from licenses to support.
+CSP is a relationship between you and Microsoft, with a Microsoft partner in between.
+The partner will manage your subscription, giving them more control over your customer experience and billing, while providing you with a single point of contact for all your needs, from licences to support.

-• The licensing terms and conditions are also different.
+The licensing terms and conditions differ as well.

 What does CSP stand for?

 Officially, CSP stands for Microsoft Cloud Solution Provider.
 You may find different interpretations like "Microsoft Cloud Service Provider" or "Cloud Solutions Provider", which are pretty similar and also reflect the core principle of this licensing program.
-There is a skilled authorised partner between you and Microsoft that provides you with multiple cloud solutions or cloud services.
+There is a skilled, authorised partner between you and Microsoft that provides you with multiple cloud solutions and services.
 The partner also manages your "CSP tenant".

 Benefits of Microsoft CSP

-You also get one point of contact for support and billing for your licenses and cloud usage.
-The CSP partner is supposed to take care of your entire customer journey.
+You also get one point of contact for support and billing for your licences and cloud usage.
+The CSP partner is supposed to manage your entire customer journey.

 How CSP works, step-by-step

-1. You need to find an authorised Microsoft Cloud Solution Provider program partner that fits your requirements, delivers the services you need, and overall "clicks" with your business.
+You need to find an authorised Microsoft Cloud Solution Provider program partner who fits your requirements, delivers the services you need, and "clicks" with your business overall.

-2. This Microsoft CSP partner will provide you with a Microsoft Customer Agreement – MCA.
+This Microsoft CSP partner will provide you with a Microsoft Customer Agreement (MCA).
 Signing the MCA creates a licensing relationship between your organisation and Microsoft.

-3. Your chosen partner is your first line of communication.
-Depending on their "partner tier", they will provide you with billing and technical support directly (Tier 1 or "direct model" partners) or via their distributor ("indirect CSP partners").
+Your chosen partner is your first line of communication.
+Depending on their "partner tier", they will provide you with billing and technical support directly (Tier 1, or "direct model" partners) or through their distributor (Tier 2, or "indirect CSP partners").
 Microsoft itself will not offer billing or technical support.

-4. Your Microsoft Cloud Solution Provider program partner will help you manage your Microsoft Online Services portal, procure licenses, renew subscriptions, and more.
+Your Microsoft Cloud Solution Provider program partner will help you manage your Microsoft Online Services portal, procure licences, renew subscriptions, and more.

-MCA Agreement is not exclusive to the CSP program.
-When you purchase Microsoft services through the Microsoft web portal ("Web Direct") or from a Microsoft sales representative ("Microsoft Enterprise Motion"), you must also sign an MCA.
+The MCA Agreement is not exclusive to the CSP program.
+When you purchase Microsoft services through the Microsoft web portal ("Web Direct") or from a Microsoft sales representative ("Microsoft Enterprise Motion" or MCA-E), you must also sign an MCA.

 That is why, when you search for CSP licensing terms on the Microsoft Product Terms website, there is no "CSP program" in the drop-down menu.
 The option you need to choose is "Microsoft Customer Agreement".

-CSP was designed to help organisations procure subscription licenses and online services more efficiently.
-CSP also offers some perpetual licences, but please be wary and enquire your CSP partner about perpetual license limitations.
+CSP was designed to help organisations procure subscription licences and online services more efficiently.
+CSP also offers some perpetual licences, but please be wary and enquire your CSP partner about perpetual licence limitations.

-Since Microsoft stopped its Open License program, clients and partners needed a new way to get traditional licenses without making the same commitments as in an Enterprise Agreement.
-CSP partners also needed a way to remain the single point of contact for all their clients' licensing needs and sustain a more consistent customer relationship.
+Since Microsoft ended its Open License program, clients and partners needed a new way to obtain traditional licences without the same commitments as under an Enterprise Agreement.
+CSP partners also needed a way to remain the single point of contact for all their clients' licensing needs and to sustain more consistent customer relationships.

-• SQL Server Enterprise Core (2-pack of Core Licenses),
+SQL Server Enterprise Core (2-pack of Core Licences),

-• Windows Server Remote Desktop Services CAL (User),
+Windows Server Remote Desktop Services CAL (Device and User),

-You can check all the current CSP license availability on the Microsoft Product Terms website.
+You can check all the current CSP licence availability on the Microsoft Product Terms website.

 Microsoft CSP billing and flexibility (changed in 2022!)